 Familiarize yourself with the two most common dental emergencies and how you can prevent them!

-The most common dental emergency usually happens when the dental decay on a tooth has gone really deep into the nerve of the tooth.
+Most common dental emergency, usually happens when the dental decay on a tooth has gone really deep into the nerve of the tooth.
 The nerve responds by sending out pain signals.
-Frequently, a tooth can hurt if it is cracked.
-The crack separates the tooth and hurts upon chewing or can be extremely sensitive to cold.

 What you need to do: In both scenarios, visit your dental professional immediately as waiting for the pain to subside by itself will not happen.
 In fact, once the nerve of the tooth is involved, the pain gets worse and there is a high chance of the infection spreading to other parts of your body.
 If the pain is from a cracked tooth, there is a possibility the tooth can be saved, so get in to see your dentist before the crack in the tooth becomes too deep and the tooth cannot be saved.